FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

             {"contribution": ["authoredBy"], "name": "Winni Kretzschmar" },
             {"contribution": ["createdBy"],
               "name": "Stian Soiland-Reyes",
-              "orcid": "https://orcid.org (URL_TO_INSERT_RECORD-HOMEPAGE_486 https://fairsharing.org/FAIRsharing.nx58jg) /0000-0001-9842-9718"
+              "orcid": "https://orcid.org (URL_TO_INSERT_RECORD-HOMEPAGE_282 https://fairsharing.org/FAIRsharing.nx58jg) /0000-0001-9842-9718"
             }
         ],
-        "license": "https://github.com (URL_TO_INSERT_RECORD-HOMEPAGE_487 https://fairsharing.org/FAIRsharing.c55d5e) /nf-core/chipseq/blob/1.2.1/LICENSE"
+        "license": "https://github.com (URL_TO_INSERT_RECORD-HOMEPAGE_283 https://fairsharing.org/FAIRsharing.c55d5e) /nf-core/chipseq/blob/1.2.1/LICENSE"
     },
     "usability_domain": [
-        "nfcore/chipseq is a bioinformat (URL_TO_INSERT_TERM_488 https://fairsharing.org/search?recordType=model_and_format) ics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.", "For use with multiple replicates, the group identifier (URL_TO_INSERT_TERM_489 https://fairsharing.org/search?recordType=identifier_schema)  should be identical when you have multiple replicates from the same experimental group, just increment the replicate identifier (URL_TO_INSERT_TERM_490 https://fairsharing.org/search?recordType=identifier_schema)  appropriately.
-The first replicate value for any given experimental group must be 1.", "Both the group and replicate identifier (URL_TO_INSERT_TERM_491 https://fairsharing.org/search?recordType=identifier_schema) s should be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
+        "nfcore/chipseq is a bioinformatics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.", "For use with multiple replicates, the group identifier should be identical when you have multiple replicates from the same experimental group, just increment the replicate identifier appropriately.
+The first replicate value for any given experimental group must be 1.", "Both the group and replicate identifiers should be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
 The pipeline will perform the alignments in parallel, and subsequently merge them before further analysis. "
     ],
     "description_domain": {
         "keywords": [